inlavigo/gg_router/README.md

 final semanticsLabel = GgRouter.of(context).semanticLabelForPath(route);
 ~~~

-Doing so you can now assign semantic labels to buttons that perform route
+By doing so, you can now assign semantic labels to buttons that perform route
 operations.

 ## Error handling